Geometry of refractive x-ray lenses

 Materials for refractive x-ray lenses

 The absorption of x-rays in matter being rather high (compared to the absorption of visible light in glass) the lens material must be a low Z material; we mainly employ beryllium, aluminium and nickel.
-Compared to plastics, metallic lens materials have the big advantage of avoiding radiation damage and of providing good heat conductivity.
-Indeed, experience has shown that beryllium lenses are able to withstand both the white beam of an undulator and the intense beam of an x-ray free-electron laser.
+Compared to plastics, metallic lens materials have the big advantage of a high resistance to radiation damage and a high heat conductivity.
+Indeed, x-ray lenses from RXOPTICS have been successfully used in both the white beam of an undulator and the intense beam of an x-ray free-electron laser.

-Our optical devices cover a very wide energy range, roughly from 2 keV to 150 keV.
+Furthermore, our optical devices cover a very wide energy range, roughly from 2 keV to 150 keV.
 Note that this range is much larger than for any other optic.
-Moreover, refractive lenses are about a factor 1000 less sensitive to surface roughness and contamination than mirrors.

 Installing refractive x-ray lenses

 Lenses are much more insensitive to misorientations and vibrations than mirrors.
 Nevertheless, it is necessary to align the optical axes of the individual lenses in a stack with micrometer precision.
 Furthermore, during operation the lens stack must be installed in high vacuum.
 To this end, we provide high precision lens casings that can be integrated in the vacuum of a beam line (Figure 3).
 At both ends of the lens stack should be installed a pinhole or slit in order to reduce the scattered radiation.

 Compound refractive lenses from RXOPTICS are robust and compact, easily installed, aligned, and removed.
 There is no need for sophisticated benders or order sorting apertures.
 The focus stays on axis so that there is no need for rearranging the optical components downstream.
 Alignment of the CRL is done in a short time (typically well below half an hour).